pantheon-systems/quicksilver-examples/README.md

 # Quicksilver Examples
 Example Quicksilver scripts for Power Users of Pantheon.
 These will allow you to automate more of your workflow, and integrate better with other cloud services.

 The current release of Quicksilver supports one utility operation: `webphp`.
-This invokes a PHP script via tha same runtime environment as the website itself. `php` scripts are subject to the same limits as any code on the platform, [like timeouts](https://pantheon.io/docs/articles/sites/timeouts/#timeouts-that-aren't-configurable), and cannot be batched.
+This invokes a PHP script via the same runtime environment as the website itself. `php` scripts are subject to the same limits as any code on the platform, [like timeouts](https://pantheon.io/docs/articles/sites/timeouts/#timeouts-that-aren't-configurable), and cannot be batched.

 This initial release makes four platform workflows eligible for Quicksilver operations: